-The U.S. Department of Health and Human Services sought the input of professionals who, through their work in after-school or community-based programs, education, faith-based organizations, health care, public health, and social services settings, reach a large number of adolescents.
+The U.S. Department of Health and Human Services sought the input of professionals who, through their work in out-of-school, community-based, faith-based, education, healthcare, public health, and social services settings, reach a large number of adolescents.
 Together these national leaders identified five essential components of adolescent health.

 Adolescents should have:

 - Positive connections with supportive people: Adolescents crave safe, stable, and nurturing relationships with supportive adults, whether with parents, coaches, neighbors, grandparents, teachers, older adults in the community, program leaders, or mentors.
 These types of connections are important for all teens and may be difficult for at-risk youth to find and sustain.